pingcap/docs/sql-statements/sql-statement-restore.md

 System [privilege tables](/privilege-management.md#privilege-table) are restored by default.
 If you do not need to restore system privilege tables, you can set the `WITH_SYS_TABLE` parameter to `FALSE`.

-By default, the restore task does not need to wait for TiFlash replicas to be fully created before completing.
+By default, the restore task does not wait for TiFlash replicas to be fully created before completing.
 If you need the restore task to wait, you can set the `WAIT_TIFLASH_READY` parameter to `TRUE`.

 {{< copyable "sql" >}}